 Is Enola Holmes the Sherlock Holmes spinoff we’ve been waiting for?
 And was anyone actually waiting?

 When I first watched the trailer for Enola Holmes last month, I questioned if Millie Bobby Brown was actually playing the title character.
-Not because I didn't recognize Brown but because the only other role I had seen Brown in was Eleven from Stranger Things which is the polar opposite to her role here (I think she has more lines in the first 5 minutes of Enola Holmes than in all 3 seasons of Stranger Things).
+Not because I didn't recognize Brown but because the only other role I had seen Brown in was Eleven from Stranger Things which is the polar opposite of her role here (I think she has more lines in the first 5 minutes of Enola Holmes than in all 3 seasons of Stranger Things).

 It's unsettling to see Brown go 15 minutes without getting a nosebleed but after those first 15 minutes, you'll forget about Brown's past performances and fall in love with the vivacious, amusing, and endearing character of Enola Holmes.